Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 ### How
 - Facillitating Sociocratic strategy and planning meetings.
-- Notion based project management to coordinate tasks and epics.
+- Notion based project management to centralise our coordination

 ### What
 - Articulating a revised Mission and Aim for the organization